 Bassin de Cap-Ferret - excellent September weather for people and grapes!
-Sunday, the 21st September 2014
+Sunday, the 21st of September, 2014

 I visited Bordeaux between 21st September and 27th September 2014.
 Days from 22nd to 24th September were devoted to Voyage de Presse 2014 – Graves & Pessac-Léognan.
-As in September 2010, September 2012 and September 2013, when I attended these Voyage de Presse events, some properties are chosen for me to visit this time weren't ones I heard so much before.
+In September 2010, September 2012, and September 2013, when I attended these Voyage de Presse events, some properties were chosen for me to visit this time weren't ones I heard so much before.

-I really like this kind of event where you are completely down to earth and refresh/widen your wine horizon.
-This was very much opposite of what I normally do during primeur time, running from one high-esteemed property to another.
-I've had a great time yet again and the organization of this fourth Voyage de Presse was excellent.
+I like this kind of event where you are entirely down to earth and refresh/widen your wine horizon.
+This was the opposite of what I usually do during primeur time, running from one high-esteemed property to another.
+I've had a great time yet again, and the organization of this fourth Voyage de Presse was excellent.

-During my stay in Bordeaux, only 2014 white grapes were picked and the potential of these is expected to be excellent in terms of fruit intensity and acidity, despite very bad conditions in Spring and early summer.
-Some places they started harvesting Merlot but not grapes for sweet whites.
-It'll be interesting to see, what Bordeaux will be capable of this time.
-Because of fantastic September in terms of sunshine and hot temperatures and little wind, grapes speeded up on everything, and it looks like this month literally saved 2014 vintage.
+During my stay in Bordeaux, only 2014 white grapes were picked.
+The potential of these was expected to be excellent in fruit intensity and acidity, despite terrible conditions in spring and early summer.
+In some places, they started harvesting Merlot but not grapes for sweet whites.
+It'll be interesting to see what Bordeaux will be capable of now.
+Because of fantastic September in terms of sunshine, hot temperatures, and little wind, grapes speeded up on everything, and it looks like this month saved the 2014 vintage.
 At the time of writing (mid-October), Merlot has been safely brought in most places.
 Now it's Cabernet Sauvignon's and Petit Verdot's turn to ripe perfectly and make 2014 even better.
-Only 2 months ago Bordeaux winemakers were depressed and disappointed with the development of the vintage, now there is a great hope.
-And it's been fulfilled as Cabernet Franc, Cabernet Sauvignon and Petit Verdot came unscathed through rain and enjoyed perfect weather last 10 days.
-Many properties finished harvest during week of 20th-26th October.
+Only two months ago, Bordeaux winemakers were depressed and disappointed with the development of the vintage; now (September 2014), there is great hope.
+And it's been fulfilled as Cabernet Franc, Cabernet Sauvignon, and Petit Verdot came unscathed through rain and enjoyed perfect weather the last ten days.
+Many properties finished harvest during the week of 20th-26th October.

 Here are my impressions: